wp-plugins/amazon-link/readme.txt

 This is created by either putting the line `amazon_recommends(<Category>,<Number of Posts>)` in your template.
 Or putting the line `[amazon cat=<Category>&last=<Number of Posts>]` within a post or page.
 Where 'Category' is a list of category ids to search within (e.g. as expected by the 'cat' argument of [query_posts](http://codex.wordpress.org/Template_Tags/query_posts#Parameters) function.
 The 'last' parameter is the number of posts to search through.

-= Latest Version - 2.0.2 =
+= Latest Version - 2.0.3 =

-* Make template names case insensitive
-* Added debug output option to help diagnosis of problems
-* Add notes to options page to highlight AWS requirements
-* Disable Search options on page/post edit screens if AWS keys not entered
+* Add extra support for www.amazon.it and www.amazon.cn
+* Add 'found' tag to templates to indicate if product is listed on Amazon, and updated default templates to make use of this.
-* Bug Fix - Only do 'live' data lookups when activated
+* Bug fix - not displaying '$' prices correctly
-* Bug Fix - Improve ability of shortcode settings to override global settings when generating template links
-* Bug Fix - If product not available in locale, use author's locale.
-Thanks to [Sandie](http://www.gardeningwormcomposting.com/) for highlighting.
+* Bug fix - not linking to default locale correctly
-* Bug Fix - Improve handling of failed ASIN lookups.
-Thanks to [Matt](http://www.brividogiallo.biz/) for bring to my attention.
-* Bug Fix - Correct usage of activation hook, and add upgrade checks

 == Installation ==